 Goddamned Bats: Any enemy with the speed modifier in Raid Mode have their model scaled down and their animation speed up.
 With its small size, you may never notice them in the heat of battle before one of them attacks you.

-Scrappy Mechanic: The dodging, which is as clumsy and random as a blaster—er, as it was in Resident Evil 3: Nemesis and nearly impossible to pull off with any reliability or consistency.
-This is bad when it seems like so many of the bosses seem built with attacks you can only reliably avoid by using the dodge mechanic.
+Dodging enemies is as clumsy and random as it was in Resident Evil 3: Nemesis and nearly impossible to pull off with any reliability or consistency.
+This is bad when it seems like so many of the bosses seem built with attacks you can only reliably avoid by using the dodge mechanic, and it's practically required on Hell mode in several areas.
+That being said, it's easier to pull off with some practice once you know which buttons to press.

 That One Attack: Norman's attack after he teleports, which is impossible to dodge unless you know to exploit the charge-up period and stun him out of it by shooting his heart.